 Every time this workflow is executed, 1 run is consumed.

-Now suppose your user (let’s call them Maria) has 500 records of contacts in their HubSpot account.
+Now, suppose your user (let’s call them Maria) has 500 records of contacts in their HubSpot account.
 Maria connects their HubSpot account to your app to perform a first-time bulk import.
-Upon connecting the integration for the first time, all these contacts will be imported to your customer’s account in your app.
+Upon connecting the integration for the first time, all these contacts will be imported to your end-user's account in your app.
 This bulk import is performed in pages (aka pagination).

-So when a bulk import takes place, the number of runs that would be consumed to import all their contacts from HubSpot would be:
+So when a bulk import takes place, the number of runs that would be consumed to import all their contacts from HubSpot would be 1 Run.